uptonking/note4yaoo/note-web-animation.md

     - JavaScript is also useful when you need to stop, pause, slow down, or reverse your animations.
   - Use requestAnimationFrame directly when you want to orchestrate an entire scene by hand.
 This is an advanced JavaScript approach, but can be useful if you're building a game or drawing to an HTML canvas.
   - Alternatively, if you're already using a JavaScript framework that includes animation functionality, such as via jQuery's .animate() method or GreenSock's TweenMax, then you may find it more convenient overall to stick with that for your animations.
+- Animating with CSS is the simplest way to get something moving on screen.
+This approach is described as declarative, because you specify what you'd like to happen.
+- JavaScript animations are imperative, as you write them inline as part of your code.
+You can also encapsulate them inside other objects.
 - In terms of performance, there is no difference between implementing an animation with CSS transitions or animations.
 Both of them are classified under the same CSS-based umbrella in this article.
 -  Compared to setTimeout()/setInterval(), which need a specific delay parameter, requestAnimationFrame() is much more efficient.
 Developers can create an animation by simply changing an element's style each time the loop is called (or updating the Canvas draw, or whatever.)
 - Like CSS transitions and animations, requestAnimationFrame() pauses when the current tab is pushed into the background.